 But I do acknowledge that there are some issues with shipping, I got one bottle damaged and the paint leaked and I know a few people mentioned it online as well.

-Yet, I absolutely love them for pouring and never regretted getting them.
 They are durable, quick-drying, have superb coverage, and have an amazing color chart, including different metallic colors.

 How to pick the best acrylic paint